oisintheginger/mscfinalproject/Documents/Fenna_Workspace/Cognito Setup Manual.md

 Step 5 <br>
 Uncheck 'use the cognito hosted UI'
-Check 'generate a client secret'
+Uncheck 'generate a client secret' !!
+At the moment this not supported using the javascript SDK
 - Advanced authentication settings
 ![img_9.png](images/img_9.png)
 - attribute read and write permissions